Bampfylde Fuller: Early life and career

-Fuller held office as Lieutenant Governor of Eastern Bengal and Assam from 16 October 1905 until he resigned on 20 August 1906 to Lord Minto over the (British) Government of India's refusal to support reprisals against school agitators in Sirajganj.
+Fuller held office as Lieutenant Governor of Eastern Bengal and Assam from 16 October 1905 until he resigned on 20 August 1906 to Lord Minto over the (British) government of India's refusal to support reprisals against school agitators in Sirajganj.

-In 1907, an abortive attempt was made by Yugantar Group on his life which he escaped unharmed.
+In 1907, an abortive attempt was made by the Jugantar group on his life, which he escaped unharmed.

-Fuller initiated the building of the Governor's residence in Dhaka, which became Old High Court Building, Dhaka.
-"Fuller Road", an important road at the heart of the University of Dhaka is named after him.
+Fuller initiated the building of the Governor's residence in Dhaka, which became the Old High Court Building, Dhaka.

 Fuller invented an anti-gas alarm widely used during World War I.